von Neumann Architecture

 A computer distilled down to its von Neumann architecture.

 The von Neumann model still underlies modern computing systems, but only a few mainstream languages fully expose memory as an addressable bank of cells.
 Some languages, like assembly and spreadsheets, primarily use addresses.
 Others, like C and C++, support both named and addressable memory.
 Even languages that don't provide addressable memory are built atop the von Neumann model.
 In such languages, a variable is a cell that has been given a nickname for easy future reference.
 We reserve a cell in such languages by declaring a variable.
-When we assign a value to a variable, we are store the value in a cell.
+When we assign a value to a variable, we store the value in a cell.
 When we create an array, we are usually guaranteed a collection of cells that are next to each other in memory, which makes them fast to iterate through.

 Sometimes we use a variable name to refer to the cell itself.
 For example, in the assignment ncountries = 195, the name ncountries is used only to locate the cell that needs to be updated, making the variable reference an lvalue.
 In the expression ncountries - 1, the location of the cell associated with ncountries is unimportant.
 What matters is the value stored in that cell.
 In this context, the variable is an rvalue.